Toasty! Excess heat from DigiPlex data centre to warm thousands of homes

 “The district heating system operated by Fortum Oslo Varme is a 60-mile thermal energy distribution system in Oslo and is a great tool for moving energy from areas with excess to where energy is needed.
 We are very pleased to have signed this agreement with DigiPlex,” says Fortum Oslo Varme managing director Eirik F. Tandberg.

 “This type of third party delivery into the district heating network benefits both the environment and the city's population.
-Fortum Oslo Varme is already recovering energy from the sewage of Oslo, and by recovering the surplus heat from data centres, we further increase the share of recovered heat in our production and strengthen Oslo's cycle-based energy system."
+Fortum Oslo Varme is already recovering energy from the sewage of Oslo, and by recovering the surplus heat from data centers, we further increase the share of recovered heat in our production and strengthen Oslo's cycle-based energy system."

 According to Tandberg, district heating currently account for approximately 20 percent of Oslo’s heat demand, and with the heightened construction activity in the city as well as the ban on the use of fossil fuel for heating, this is expected to increase.